TomaszRewak/C-sharp-stack-only-json-parser/README.md

 #### StackOnlyJsonString

-If limiting the number of allocations is of the upmost importance to you, instead of using the `System.String` type when defining your models, you can use the `StackOnlyJsonParser.StackOnlyJsonString` type instead.
+If limiting the number of allocations is of the utmost importance to you, instead of using the `System.String` type when defining your models, you can use the `StackOnlyJsonParser.StackOnlyJsonString` type instead.
 It's a non-allocating wrapper over the `Utf8JsonReader` that allows you to easily compare the stored string data with a provided value.

 Considering that string values in your deserialized data will most likely be very short lived objects, and that creation of the StackOnlyJsonString requires making a copy of the `Utf8JsonReader` (which is a relatively big struct), using the `StackOnlyJsonString` can have a negative performance impact as compared to the standard `string`.
 Nevertheless, it can help you achieve a truly zero-allocation memory profile.